RausellLab/CNVxplorer/README.md

 # -d Detached mode
 docker run -d -p 3838:3838 cnvxplorer

-# Note: the first session after the deployment is slower since the application loads all the date needed
+# Note: the first session after the deployment is slower since the application loads all the data required
 ```

-## Contributions